 Parents should call the school (570)226-4557 x3036 between 7:30 a.m. and 8:30 a.m. when their son/daughter is absent.
 Parents may also fax the High School (570)251-3156 or send an email to the attendance officer (hsattend@ewallenpaupack.org).
 Parents are responsible for providing excuses for each day that a student is absent from school.
 All excuses must be received in the office within five school days of the absence.
-When a student has been excessively absent during a semester, the school shall notify parents that all additional absences shall require a written doctor's note.
-Excessive absences beyond ten (10) days shall be considered unexcused absences.
+When a student has been excessively absent, the school shall notify parents that all additional absences shall require a written doctor's note or WASD student medical excusal form.
+Excessive absences beyond fifteen (15) days shall be considered unexcused absences.